 EXPERIENCED SITE SUPERVISION PERSONNEL REGISTERING AS IOW

-IOW with the minimum academic qualification and has already acquired the requisite supervision experience situated nationally or internationally, can apply to be registered as IOW without the need to go through the internship period.
-His experience record shall be endorsed by his Employer’s Professional Engineer to be true before submitting together with his application form.
+Applicant with the minimum academic qualification and has already acquired the requisite supervision experience situated nationally or internationally, can apply to be registered as IOW without the need to go through the internship period.
+His experience record shall be endorsed by his Employer’s Professional Engineer or Engineering Consultancy Practice to be true before submitting together with his application form.

 Please click to download Form A3-1 Application Form for Inspector of Works.